The paradigm of warm quintessential inflation and spontaneous baryogenesis: Late Time Cosmology

-The post-inflationary history of Universe is depicted in Fig.\ref{rhoall_late} which shows the evolution of $\rho_\phi$, $\rho_R$, $\rho_m$ and $\rho_\nu$ versus the scale factor on the log scale, where $\rho _{\rm cr}^0$ is the critical energy density at present.
+The post-inflationary history of Universe is depicted in Fig.~\ref{rhoall_late} which shows the evolution of $\rho_\phi$, $\rho_R$, $\rho_m$ and $\rho_\nu$ versus the scale factor on the log scale, where $\rho _{\rm cr}^0$ is the critical energy density at present.
 The initial conditions for the late time evolution are taken from the onset of kinetic energy domination (KD), which are obtained from the inflationary evolution: $\phi_{\rm ini}^{\rm PI} = \phi \vert _{\rm KD} = 4.14 \mpl $ and $\dot{\phi}_{\rm ini}^{\rm PI} = \dot{\phi} \vert _{\rm KD} = 2.04\times 10^{-7} \mpl ^2$, where `PI' signifies that these are post-inflationary initial conditions.
-At the end of inflation, $\rho_\phi$ and $\rho_r$ are within the same order of magnitude ($\frac{\rho_\phi}{\rho_R} \gtrsim 1$) in contrast to the cold inflation where $\frac{ \rho_{\phi}}{\rho_R}\vert _{\rm end}>>1$.
+For modelling the neutrino equation of state $w_{\nu}$ using Eq.~(\ref{eq:wnu}), the values of $z_{\rm eq}=2.54$ and $z_{\rm dur}=2.93$ are chosen such that the values for the density parameters $\Omega _i$ match the observed values at present for all the components in the universe.
+At the end of inflation, $\rho_\phi$ and $\rho_r$ are within the same order of magnitude ($\frac{\rho_\phi}{\rho_R} \gtrsim 1$) in contrast to the cold inflation where $\frac{ \rho_{\phi}}{\rho_R}\vert _{\rm end}\gg1$.
 Consequently, in the present context, the overshoot of $\rho_\phi$ is small and the freezing regime is short.
-Soon after the recovery from freezing, the scalar field catches up with the background\footnote{With specific initial conditions, we have in the model after inflation, the ups and down in $\rho_\phi$ shown in Fig.\ref{evolution} are not visible here. } and tracks it till it reaches the minimum of the effective potential where it oscillates and fast approaches the de Sitter state.
+Soon after the recovery from freezing, the scalar field catches up with the background\footnote{With specific initial conditions, we have in the model after inflation, the ups and downs in $\rho_\phi$ shown in Fig.~\ref{evolution} are not visible here. } and follows it till it reaches the minimum of the effective potential where it oscillates and fast approaches the de Sitter state.
 The evolution of $\rho_\nu$ exhibits an interesting behaviour, especially at late times.
-Since neutrino matter is relativistic at early stages, $\rho_\nu$ tracks $\rho_R$ for most of the history, only at late stages when neutrinos gradually turn non-relativistic ($\omega_\nu\to 0$), the energy density starts increasing, takes over radiation and becomes constant as the de Sitter regime is reached, see Fig.\ref{rhoall_late}.
-Indeed, despite the presence of the coupling, $(\rho_\phi+\rho_\nu )$ is conserved and since $\Omega_\nu \omega_\nu<<1$ at the de Sitter, one concludes that $\rho_\nu$ also approaches a constant value around the present epoch.
+Since neutrino matter is relativistic at early stages, $\rho_\nu$ tracks $\rho_R$ for most of the history.

+Near the present epoch, neutrino matter starts following the scalar field, namely, its energy density mimics the dark energy like behavior ($\rho_\nu$ constant) which, at the onset, sounds counter intuitive.
+This behaviour can be explained recalling Eqs. (\ref{frwconsnu}) and (\ref{frwfdeqnu}).
+Taking into account the fact that neutrino matter turns non-relativistic ($p_\nu\sim 0$) at late times, Eq. (\ref{frwconsnu}) can be cast in the form,\\